ADMIN TECH I 23 (70)

 Experience: Requires experience working with individuals with mental illness, must be able to work independently as well as with a team.
 Good organizational skills are necessary.

-Licensure/Certifications: Ability to be credentialed as a Qualified Mental Health Professional.
+Ability to be credentialed as a Qualified Mental Health Professional.
 Valid Texas driver’s license and are insurable by agency insurance.
-Continued employment is contingent upon successful completion of Adult Needs and Strengths Assessment (ANSA) certification as well as Illness, Management and Recovery (IMR) certification.
+Continued employment is contingent upon completion of Adult Needs and Strengths Assessment (ANSA) certification as well as Illness, Management and Recovery (IMR) certification.

 Facility: Brazos County

-Salary: $30,741 to $33,999 Annually Salary is based on education & experience
+Salary: $10,326 to $11,618.80 Annually Salary is based on education & experience

 LVN 39 (481)